dordanin/Optimizing-Bird-Species-Classification-with-Self-Supervised-and-Supervised-Models/README.md

 3) Download the data set: https://www.kaggle.com/datasets/gpiosenka/100-bird-species/data, and extract the files in the `/dataset/` folders.
 4) IMPORTANT: Rename the valid directory to val, i.e., change "./dataset/valid" to "./dataset/val".
 5) Use the provided notebooks.
+NOTE: Due to space constraints we couldn't put any of our models in the repository, so you'll have to train your own models.

 # Ethics Statement